 Debit Card Point-of-Sale Transactions - Visa, Accel and Plus Networks

 You may access your checking accounts anywhere the Visa, Plus and Accel logos are displayed, to purchase goods (in person, by phone or by Internet), pay for services (in person, by phone or by Internet), get cash from a merchant, if the merchant permits or from a participating financial institution, and do anything that a participating merchant will accept.
-Please refer to “Other Fees & Charges Disclosure” when overdraft or uncollected fees may apply.
+Please refer to “Other Fees & Charges Disclosure” when overdraft fees may apply.

 Dollar and Frequency Limitations

 - Point-of-Sale Transactions using your Debit Card, dollar limitations – You may not exceed $2,500 in transactions per day with a Debit Card provided the funds are available in your account.
 Please refer to “Other Fees & Charges Disclosure” when overdraft fees may apply.